 Banh Xoai is one of the cheapest treats of Hoi An and you can easily notice it on the casual streets.
 When you try Mango Cake, you might be confused because there is no mango inside the cake.
 The cake is made of a layer of sticky rice on the outside and peanuts and sugar inside.
 It tastes very sweet and is perfect for dessert after the main course.
 The reason for the name is explained that the inside of the cake looks very like the shape of mango seed.
 The cake is round, white, quite small and sold a lot on old town’s streets.

 Add: 10A Nguyen Thi Minh Khai, Hoi An, Quang Nam.

 New restaurant: The Sea Shell Restaurant – 90 Lac Long Quan, An Bang beach.

-A classic vintage ambiance matches just right for phenomenal quality of food, located in the town which is the best place on earth to enjoy Vietnamese cuisine.
-Despite of the humble appearance, Nu Eatery scored big with their fresh and creative flavors.
-The steamed buns shouldn’t be missed and chili pork ragu noodle is tasty, too.
-For desert, lemongrass ice cream would be refreshing.
+A classic vintage ambience matches just right for phenomenal quality of food, located in the town which is the best place on earth to enjoy Vietnamese cuisine.
+Despite the humble appearance, Nu Eatery scored big with their fresh and creative flavours.
+The steamed buns shouldn’t be missed and chilli pork ragu noodle is tasty, too.
+For dessert, lemongrass ice cream would be refreshing.